lucas-mior/postgres_c3/README.md

 clients, for experimental purposes.

 ## Files
-- `main.c` contains a simple test program that connects to a database on localhost.
+- `main.c3` contains a simple test program that connects to a database on localhost.
 - `postgres.c3` is a hand made translation of the libpq headers from my linux system.